-New York Zoological Society, which operated the Aquarium and had no appetite for a fight with Moses over what it considered an obsolete structure, McAneny wrote: "I think the arguments for building a new, modern, and greatly expanded Aquarium when the money is available are very strong, and if ... the structure should go elsewhere, I should not be greatly grieved."
+The early part of the battle over Fort Clinton was colored by a disagreement that emerged among preservationists even as they had to move swiftly to prevent Moses from proceeding.
+Like the NPS, McAneny was mainly interested in saving the fort as a relic of the War of 1812.
+In September 1941, after talking to Fairfield Osborn, the director of the New York Zoological Society, which operated the Aquarium and had no appetite for a fight with Moses over what it considered an obsolete structure, McAneny wrote: "I think the arguments for building a new, modern, and greatly expanded Aquarium when the money is available are very strong, and if ... the structure should go elsewhere, I should not be greatly grieved."
 The architect Eric Gugler, who had redesigned the Oval Office in the 1930s and had close ties with Eleanor Roosevelt, saw the impending closure of the Aquarium as, if anything, an opportunity for the Park Service to renovate the building as a historic fort, and he chided the NPS for what he saw as its inadequate endorsement of the cause.
 "I shouldn't think that we had enough old forts left in this country to toss them about," he wrote to Demaray in May 1941.
-163

 But other preservationists rooted their interest in the nostalgic, associational values that the Aquarium bore for generations of New Yorkers.
-The New York Herald-Tribune, sympathetic to preservation, waxed nostalgic over the combination of the "tang of the sea and ships" and "a visit to the sea's denizens" that the Battery and the Aquarium jointly offered and suggested the exact inverse of the values of architectural preservation that had driven the salvaging of the Assay Office façade-that while the building might be disposable, the location was not.
-164 "New York's first citizen," Charles Culp Burlingham, a prominent lawyer who had played a pivotal role in blocking Moses' bridge, was mainly concerned that the aquarium would be made inaccessible during construction.
-"Why should the people be deprived of ... seeing the finny monsters and minnies of the
+The New York Herald Tribune, sympathetic to preservation, waxed nostalgic over the combination of the "tang of the sea and ships" and "a visit to the sea's denizens" that the Battery and the Aquarium jointly offered and suggested the exact inverse of the values of architectural preservation that had driven the salvaging of the Assay Office facade-that while the building might be disposable, the location was not.
+"New York's first citizen," Charles Culp Burlingham, a prominent lawyer who had played a pivotal role in blocking Moses' bridge, was mainly concerned that the aquarium would be made inaccessible during construction.
+"Why should the people be deprived of ... seeing the finny monsters and minnies of the deep in this old building until they find a better home?" he wrote to Fairfield Osborn.
+After the Aquarium closed, it took months for McAneny and other preservationists to convince Burlingham that the fort itself was worth saving.
+A committee of the Merchants' Association of New York, led by Municipal Art Society member Harvey Wiley Corbett, expressed that "the present use of the building [as an aquarium] is most appropriate."
+The director of the New-York Historical Society, Alexander Wall, was more emphatic.
+"Save the Aquarium!" he roared in a radio address, in which he gave equal time to all periods of the structure's history, not just its beginnings, and compared America's destruction of historic buildings with the ongoing Nazi blitz on Britain.
+But pleas alone had no effect on Moses, and with the Zoological Society unwilling to speak out on behalf of the Aquarium, only Pierce Trowbridge Wetter, the treasurer of the Greenwich Village Historical Society, mounted a legal

-162 George McAneny to Albert Bard, September 2, 1941, Box 1, Folder 1, Castle Clinton National Monument Administrative Records.
+&lt;sup>163 George McAneny to Albert Bard, September 2, 1941, Box 1, Folder 1, Castle Clinton National Monument Administrative Records.

-163 Eric Gugler to A. E. Demaray, May 21, 1941, Box 1, Castle Clinton National Monument Administrative Records.
+&lt;sup>164 Eric Gugler to A. E. Demaray, May 21, 1941, Box 1, Castle Clinton National Monument Administrative Records.

-^{164 &}quot;Something Will Be Missed," The New York Herald Tribune, February 8, 1941.
+&lt;sup>165 "Something Will Be Missed," New York Herald Tribune, February 8, 1941.